SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent_of_SCC_1.md

 ## exploration
-outside of pure connectivity we also may want to know what ports and possibly services are open to those and that is where `nmap` comes in
+outside of pure connectivity we also may want to know what ports and possibly services are open to those and that is where `nmap` comes in.

-for basic utiization for scanning a subnet `nmap 10.0.0.1/24` is much better interms of scanning a subnet rather than a bash for loop with ping `for i in $(seq 1 255); do ping -c1 -t2 10.0.0.$i; done`
+For basic utiization for scanning a subnet `nmap 10.0.0.1/24` is much better interms of scanning a subnet rather than a bash for loop with ping `for i in $(seq 1 255); do ping -c1 -t2 10.0.0.$i; done`.

-If you try such on UCSD-PROTECTED wifi it will give you
+If you try such on the UCSD-PROTECTED wifi it will give you
 ```bash
 19:44:22 ~ $ nmap 100.80.240.228/20
 Starting Nmap 7.94 ( https://nmap.org ) at 2023-11-30 19:44 PST